 Do you see any other public services that could soon become digitised through the use of apps?

 Yes, but not necessarily with apps.
 Mexican governments still have a long road ahead.
 Most of these services can remain on the official government web pages.
 Apps are just another tool that gives users the power to create content, but can be expensive to maintain and require internet access.

 Governments should focus on digitising processes and making them more accessible to the entire population.
 Entrepreneurs have the freedom to experiment, and to create communities of active citizens who can use technologies to pressure governments for better public services.

 Do you have any advice for first-time app developers?

 Yes: don’t make apps.
 I’m not joking.
 It is incredibly difficult to create a successful app, because many people only use a handful of apps each day.
 Users must first hear about an app, then search for it in the app store, then download it, then log in.
 There are simply too many tasks that users must complete before even accessing an app's features.
 And finally, the app must provide a major benefit to the user to avoid deletion.

 It’s better to test potential app ideas by building a Minimum Viable Product (MVP) – a prototype of your invention or service, including only the most basic features.
 This could include publishing a simple website or an online form to test the basic hypothesis of the product.
 Nowadays, most websites can do just as many things as a mobile app.

 If you still plan on building an app, my best advice is to assemble your audience ahead of time.
 Ensure that you already have thousands of potential users before you start developing your app.
 Then, you will have a solid user base before you release your product.
 We established our audience prior to the launch of the Los Supercívicos app with great success.

 Diego Mendiburo is a member of the British Council's Future Leaders Connect programme.
-Applications for Future Leaders Connect, the global network for emerging policy leaders, are now open and will close on Sunday 13 May at 23.59 UK time.
+Applications for Future Leaders Connect, the global network for emerging policy leaders, are now closed and will reopen in 2020.